 Overestimate demand and you’ll have excess products on your hands that could take months to shift (especially tricky if the goods are seasonal) – but underestimate, and you risk losing customers who try to buy a product from your website only to be told it’s out of stock.

 Another challenge lies in store for multichannel retailers.
 If you’re selling through an e-commerce website and a bricks-and-mortar store, the complexities of tracking all the incoming and outgoing stock increases.
 An online marketplace adds another channel to monitor.
 Before you know it, you’re in spreadsheet hell, trying to track inventory across multiple touchpoints, and spending a great deal of time creating listings for each.

 Implementing a single inventory management system for all channels will save you time and reduce your mistakes.
-There are now solutions specifically designed to help multi-channel retailers manage their inventory seamlessly.
+There are many solutions specifically designed to help multi-channel retailers manage their inventory seamlessly.
 Jump online and do some research to find the best inventory management system to suit your budget, business needs and the size of your company.

 Aligning your supply chain processes is something you should be doing anyway, not just during peak season.
 An order management system (OMS) will monitor data from your various systems to track sales, orders, inventory and fulfillment so that you can get your orders to your customers cheaper and faster.

 Ultimately, an agile supply chain is a strong supply chain, and an OMS will help you build that by informing you immediately when orders are cancelled, inventory quantities change, or there are delays with fulfillment, so you can pivot quickly.

 If you’re going to need extra staff for your warehouse, or to manage overflow storage facilities, start recruiting now.
 Allow time to onboard the teams and train them to deal efficiently with all your orders.
 If possible, surge test typical peak demands in your warehouse before the season begins.
 After all, efficient order fulfillment and customer service is what keeps those customers coming back.